glogg-lang/glogg/README.md

 # Gløgg

-A declarative language, for a civilized age.
-Code is inspired by logic languages like Datalog and Eve, and makes you store code in a SQLite database.
+A declarative language, for a more civilized age.

+Gløgg is inspired by logic languages like [Datalog](https://en.wikipedia.org/wiki/Datalog) and [Eve](https://witheve.com/), and makes you store code in a [SQLite](https://sqlite.org/) database.
 This particular implementation generates JavaScript, but since the AST is stored in a relational database, adding different backends should be relatively easy.

 _This is a proof of concept.
 This language was the result of a week-long personal hackaton.
 It has bugs.
-It has lots of missing features.
+It has missing features.
 Finishing this language is left as an excercize for the reader._

 ## What does it look like?